learning-zone/javascript-basics/README.md

 #### Q. ***How do you display the current date in javascript?***

 You can use `new Date()` to generate a new Date object containing the current date and time.

-For example, let's display the current date in mm/dd/yyyy
+Example:
 ```javascript
 var today = new Date();
 var dd = String(today.getDate()).padStart(2, '0');